spi3ex/linumizrep/README.md

 How I did it: `du -ah | grep -v "/$" | sort -h | tail -7. `
 I used tail -7 to stop with 7 files as the command du gave a list of long files.
 ![executed in Zsh](https://github.com/spi3ex/linumizrep/blob/master/Screenshot%202020-09-07%20at%209.47.09%20PM.png)
+Analysis of the Problem:
+- Finding all executable files
+- print their size
+- Find Recursively (folders and sub folders)
 Reference:
 1. StackOverflow